-Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor recommendations.
+Secondary school record (as admission factor): Information maintained by the secondary school that may include such things as the student's high school transcript, class rank, GPA, and teacher and counselor recommendations

-Semester calendar system: A calendar system that consists of two semesters during the academic year with ch semester of instruction.
-There may be an additional sun
+Semester calendar system: A calendar system that consists of two semesters during the academic year with about 16 weeks for each semester of instruction.
+There may be an additional summer session another country.

-Student-designed major: A program of study based on individual interests, designed with the assistance of

-Study abroad: Any arrangement by which a student completes part of the college program studying in another country.
 Can be at a campus abroad or through a cooperative agreement with some other U.S. college or an institution of another country.

+Student-designed major: A program of study based on individual interests, designed with the assistance of an adviser.

+Study abroad: Any arrangement by which a student completes part of the college program studying in